How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Benchmarks:

-• 14-17 means the pattern is usable but still a little messy
+- 14-17 means the pattern is usable but still loose

-• 13 or less means you are either lying to yourself about dispersion or aiming too aggressively for the club in hand
+- 13 or less means you are either aiming too aggressively or lying to yourself about dispersion

 Drill 2: Front-Middle-Back Decision Ladder